Bret-Finley/test-app/README.md

 # Test App
-This will be the master version of the test app.
+This will be the foo-branch version of the test app.